ds26gte/txt2page/groffonts/otfgroff.md

 # Adding OpenType Fonts to groff #

-The following is summarized from [posts by Pierre-Jean in 2010 in the groff mailing list](https://lists.gnu.org/archive/html/groff/2010–09/msg00000.html).
+The following is summarized from [posts by Pierre-Jean Fichet in 2010 in the groff mailing list](https://lists.gnu.org/archive/html/groff/2010–09/msg00000.html).